yagozardo/RegistroPontoOnline/readme.md

 One Paragraph of project description goes here

-## Project Documentation

-All the documents related to this project can be found [here](https://github.com/yagozardo/RegistroPontoOnline/wiki#documentation-index)

 ## Getting Started

 This document describes how to configure the system deploy and how to open it in any IDE for any modifications that involve configuring the project.